MarcusJohnson91/FoundationIO/README.md

 # FoundationIO:
-- FoundationIO is a library containing many modules, like BitIO, CommandLineIO, StringIO, GUUID, and more.
+- FoundationIO is a library containing many modules, namely BitIO, CommandLineIO, ContainerIO, StringIO, Log, and TestIO.
 - BitIO is a module for reading, and writing bits from/to files/sockets.
 - CommandLineIO is a module for parsing command line arguments.
 - StringIO is a module for Unicode, including UTF-8 and UTF-16 en/de coding, as well as normalization, casefolding, string formatting, string splitting, etc.
 - Currently, there's no stable API, let alone ABI.
 I break shit constantly because i'm very indecisive.

 # Versioning:
-- FoundationIO uses Semantic Versioning (2.0.0)
+- When complete, FoundationIO will use Semantic Versioning (Version X.Y.Z)
+- X is the major version number, it will only be incremented when API breaking changes occur.
+- Y is the minor version number, it will only be incremented when new features are added.
+- Z is the patch version number, it reflects bug fixes and optimizations.
+Al of this is theoretical until FoundationIO is at least version 1.0.0, it's currently beta, and I'm changing things fairly often.

 # License:
 FoundationIO is released under the terms of the 3 clause [`Revised BSD`](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29) license.